Rootfull proposes a collaboration with nature to grow a structured material using the weaving and binding properties of the root.

 The fashion industry produces 10% of humanity’s carbon emissions and creates a huge amount of pollution in the process of making textiles.
-By contrast this project imagines the alternatives and grows material from root.
+By contrast, this project imagines an alternative and grows material from the root.
 It takes the maker on a wonderful journey to design and grow individual root textiles without harming the planet.

 Whilst roots nourish and sustain plants and trees on land, coral reefs do the same for the oceans.
 They provide an ecosystem that supports a quarter of all marine life.
-Thus it seems appropriate to engage biomimicry to grow roots into coral patterns and textures.
+Therefore it seems appropriate to engage biomimicry to grow roots into coral patterns and textures.
 The aim is to champion ocean conservation and raise awareness about bleaching events that are predicted to virtually wipe out all coral over the next 30 years.

 The roots of the wheatgrass plant can be grown vertically or horizontally and will follow the form of the templates they grow into.
 They can be forced into small spaces so they become flat and compact or encouraged to grow more deeply to create 3D shapes.
 When freshly harvested the roots are heavy and damp.
 After 24 hours they dry out to become featherweight and stiff enough to support their own weight.

-Water, wheat seed.
+Water, wheat seeds

 Accessible to visitors of the Future Materials Lab